 Automotive technology certificate programs either focus on a specific area of automotive repair, or they provide broad knowledge of several aspects of the field.
-Classes on automotive accessories or safety features may cover tire technology, but classes exclusively covering tires are uncommon.
+Classes may cover tire technology within the curriculum, but classes exclusively covering tires are uncommon.
 Most programs provide classroom lectures and hands-on automotive technology experience opportunities.

 Associate of Applied Science (AAS) programs usually consist of a broad range of topics in car, truck and van repair.
 Students learn about gasoline and diesel engines, automotive climate control and braking systems.
 Students work directly with vehicles in order to practice proper repair and maintenance techniques.